phantomzone-org/phantom/README.md

 # Phantom

-Phantom is prototype of a fully encrypted risc-v virtual machine.
-It runs encrypted risc-v binaries on encrypted inputs.
+Phantom is a prototype fully encrypted RISC-V virtual machine that executes encrypted RISC-V binaries on encrypted inputs.

-Phantom enables encrypted programs, programs that are complete black-box to any observer.
-This allows developers to write programs with hidden instructions, constants, and states.
-And can be used for variety of new types of applications.
+It enables black-box execution of any RISC-V program, allowing developers to write code with hidden instructions, constants, and states.
+This opens the door to new types of applications.

 ## How it works

-Developers write their program as a rust program.
-Rust program is then compiled to a risc-v binary.
-The risc-v binary is transformed to a representation that is efficient to execute in plaintext space of FHE schemes.
-Concretely, the binary is transformed into a collection of polynomials.
-The polynomials are then encrypted by the developer and the resulting collection of encrypted polynomials is the encrypted program.
-The encrypted program can then be executed in the phantom executor on arbitrary encrypted inputs.
+Developers write their programs in Rust, which are then compiled into RISC-V binaries.
+These binaries are transformed into a polynomial representation, optimized for execution within the plaintext space of RLWE-base FHE.
+These polynomials are then encrypted, producing the encrypted program, which can then be executed by the Phantom executor on arbitrary encrypted and/or plaintext inputs.

-To we recommed to look at full end to end examples in `compiler-tests` directory.
+To we recommend to look at full end to end examples in `compiler-tests` directory.
 In particular, the [sybil-resistant-id](./compiler-tests/sybil-resistant-id/) example.

-Phantom executor is a collection of FHE circuits that as a whole simulate risc-v virtual machine.
-The executor is implemented in `fhevm` directory.
-The specs of the implementaion are described inside [./fhevm/doc](./fhevm/doc) directory.
-There's also a [poster]() that captures the end to end execution flow at once.
-Both the implementation and the specs are under development and will change in future.
-We encourage others to ask questions, if any, by opening an issue.
+The Phantom executor is a collection of FHE circuits that, collectively, simulate a RISC-V virtual machine.
+It is implemented in the `./fhevm` directory, with specifications detailed in [./fhevm/doc](./fhevm/doc).
+A [poster]() also provides a high-level overview of the end-to-end execution flow.

+Both the implementation and specifications are actively evolving and subject to change.
+We encourage feedback and questions—feel free to open an issue.

 ## Current status

-Phantom is under construction.
-At the moment, it only implements a prototype of the actual encrypted executore.
-All the circuits are implemented using plaintext polynomials.
-Doing so provides us with good estimations of runtime of a single cylce.
-In coming months, the plaintext circuits will be replaced with circuits that work over encrypted polynomials.
+Phantom is still in active development and currently implements only a prototype of the polynomial executor.
+All circuits are built using plaintext polynomials, allowing for accurate runtime estimations of a single cycle.
+In the coming months, these plaintext circuits will be replaced with versions that operate on encrypted polynomials.

 ## Program obfuscation

-Phantom may sound like program obfuscation, but it isn't.
-However, phantom may well be in future used for practical program obfuscation (in case, program obfuscation scheme off-loads all compute inside FHE while restricting itself to obfuscation of a [conditional decryptor](https://eprint.iacr.org/2017/240.pdf)).
+Phantom may resemble program obfuscation, but it is not.
+However, it could potentially be used for practical program obfuscation in the future, by offloading the main computation to an FHE-scheme and limiting the obfuscation to a [conditional decryptor](https://eprint.iacr.org/2017/240.pdf)).

-Phantom, at the moment, can at-best offer `T-out-of-N` security.
-That is, assuming the ideal FHE secret key is sharded among N parties, Phantom remains secure unless `>T` parties collude.

 ## Setup